aws-samples/amazon-ivs-ugc-platform-web-demo/README.md

 #### Web broadcast

 Users are prompted to grant camera and microphone access when accessing the `/manager` URL, ensuring proper device access for broadcasting.
-The user must allow both the camera and mic permissions to use this feature.
+The user must allow both the camera and microphone permissions to use this feature.
 Users can toggle camera, microphone, and screen sharing options.
 Users have control over various settings such as changing camera and microphone devices, and toggling the option to show their camera when sharing their screen.
-The application provides a full-screen view option and ends the stream when a user leaves the page.
+The application provides a full-screen view option and ends the stream when a user leaves the page or clicks the `end stream` button.

 Read more about Amazon IVS Web broadcast from the [official SDK guide](https://aws.github.io/amazon-ivs-web-broadcast/docs/sdk-guides/introduction).